fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Remove-ServiceFabricRepairTask.md

 ```

 ## DESCRIPTION
-The **Remove-ServiceFabricRepairTask** cmdlet deletes a completed Service Fabric repair task.
+The **Remove-ServiceFabricRepairTask** cmdlet removes a completed Service Fabric repair task.
 In order to delete a repair task, it must be in the completed state.

 This cmdlet supports the Service Fabric platform.
 Do not run this cmdlet directly.

 This cmdlet requires that you connect to the cluster with credentials that are granted administrator access to the cluster.
-Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the Connect-ServiceFabricCluster cmdlet.
+Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.

 ## EXAMPLES